Faculty

 Hospital Clínic, Barcelona, Spain

-Dr. Pereda completed medical School at the University of Barcelona and his residency in Cardiovascular Surgery at the Hospital Clínic of Barcelona.
+Dr. Daniel Pereda completed medical school at the University of Barcelona and completed his residency in Cardiovascular Surgery at the Hospital Clínic of Barcelona.
 After his residency he completed two clinical fellowships at Mayo Clinic (Rochester, MD) and Johns Hopkins (Baltimore, MD) before joining the staff at Hospital Clínic of Barcelona in 2011.
-His main areas of interest are minimally-invasive valve surgery, particularly mitral repair both thoracoscopic and robotic, and surgery of congenital heart defects in the adult.
+His main areas of interest are minimally invasive valve surgery, particularly mitral repair both thoracoscopic and robotic and surgery of congenital heart defects in adults.

-University of South Florida, Department of Neurology, Tampa Florida, USA
+University of South Florida, Department of Neurology, Tampa, USA

 Harry Crijns